sydneyrussler/gun-check-economics/README.md

 # gun-check-economics
-Investigating the impact of socio-economic status on number of firearms in states
+Exploratory data analysis (EDA) investigating the impact of socio-economic status on number of firearms in states